Burbank in Los Angeles County, California — The American West (Pacific Coastal)

 A new Animation Building was constructed in 1994 across the street, on Riverside Drive next to the Ventura Freeway.

-The original Walt Disney Studio was located on Hyperion Avenue near Hollywood, which opened in 1926, and in 1935 they built the Animation School Building across the street, which was moved to Burbank in 1940 and became The Shorts Building.
-This is not that building.
+The original Walt Disney Studio was located on Hyperion Avenue near Hollywood, which opened in 1926, and in 1935 they built the Animation School Building across the street.
+The original Animation studio was moved to Burbank in 1940 and became The Shorts Building.
+This is not any of those buildings.